evlist/wp-whobird/readme.txt

 == Screenshots ==

-1. Example of a bird observation block in the editor.
+1. Example of bird observations displayed in a blog.
-2. Example of observations displayed on the frontend.
+2. Example of the bird observation block in the editor.
+3. Settings page.
+4. Tools page.

 == Changelog ==